 Choosing to do a semester abroad is a big deal and then making it happen is another story!
-We interviewed the ILP volunteers in Romania to help you know if this volunteer opportunity in Europe is right for you and give you ideas for making it work.Really love the idea of a semester in Europe but have concerns?
-If you've never traveled before and you're worried about how safe it is...
+We interviewed the ILP volunteers in Romania to help you know if this volunteer opportunity in Europe is right for you (and to give you ideas for making it work).Really love the idea of a semester in Europe but have concerns?
+If you've never traveled before and you're worried about how safe it is we have your back:

 What is the ILP orphanage program?

-The orphanage program is held in Romania.
 ILP volunteers live here for a semester with a team of other ILP volunteers.
-Serve children up to 20 hours per week and have the rest of the time to immerse in the culture and explore Romania as well as other parts of Europe.
+Serve children up to 20 hours per week and have the rest of the time to immerse in the culture and explore Romania as well as other parts of Europe — Here's how vacations work for ILP volunteers.

 We talked to some of the volunteers in Romania to hear how they made it happen to help give you tips to know if Romania is right for you and how to make your dreams of living abroad a reality!